-- -h Outputs the command syntax in a separate message box.
-Any specifications after -h are ignored. - -lay=monitor layout file name
+-h Outputs the command syntax.
+Any specifications after -h are ignored.

+-lay=monitor layout file name

 Name of the Monitor layout file.
 This file describes what monitoring data is output and how it is presented.

 The name of the layout file must be specified with the suffix .ftmc.
 This suffix is automatically assigned by the monitor when the file is saved if it was not explicitly specified there.